filamentphp/filamentphp.com/content/plugins/ralphjsmit-media-library-manager.md

 #### Default theme

-By default Filament comes with it's own CSS, which integrates neatly into the admin panel design.
+By default Filament comes with its own CSS, which integrates neatly into the admin panel design.
 However, as I did in the above screenshots, it is just as beautiful if you integrate it with your own Filament theme.

 ![Filament MediaLibrary With Default Theme](https://ralphjsmit.com/storage/media/255/responsive-images/FilamentMediaLibrary-Page-DefaultTheme___responsive_2679_1901.jpg)